starzplayarabia/javascript/README.md

       // does nothing
     }

-    // good (note that a comma must not appear after a "rest" element) function createHero(
+    // good (note that a comma must not appear after a "rest" element, so you would need to add it just once if we wanted to support trailing commas, something that leads to errors) function createHero(
       firstName,
       lastName,